TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Taylor Induced Covariance (TIC)

-We use the property of odd-even functions \citep{shynk2012probability} to arrive at our solution.
-We quickly recall that an odd function is defined as $f(-\epsilon) = -f(\epsilon)$ and an even function $f(-\epsilon) = f(\epsilon)$.
-Furthermore, the random variable $\epsilon$ is an even function since it is zero-mean and symmetric.
-Next, we note that the product of an odd and even function is odd, and the expectation of an odd function is zero if the underlying probability distribution is an even function as in our case.
-Finally, the dot product $\mJ_{i}(\vx) \epsilon^T$ can be written as $\sum_k \mJ_{i, k}(\vx) \epsilon^T_k$.
-We note that the term $\sum_k \mJ_{i, k}(\vx) \epsilon^T_k$ is an odd function since $\epsilon$ is symmetric around the origin.
-Therefore, the expected value of this term is zero.
+\textbf{Odd and Even Functions.} We use the property of odd-even functions \citep{shynk2012probability}, which is based on symmetry and anti-symmetry of a function.
+Recall that an odd function is defined as $f(-t) = -f(t)$ and an even function as $f(-t) = f(t)$.
+Furthermore, the product of an odd and an even function is odd, and the product of two even functions is even.
+Finally, the integral of an odd function over its domain evaluates to zero.